Get insider access

 5. Best ASUS Work Monitor

 If you don't plan on using your monitor for gaming, ASUS has some great productivity options in their ProArt lineup, like the ASUS ProArt Display PA279CRV.
-It's specifically designed for editing work and has a range of different picture modes you can choose from for different color spaces.
-It has fantastic accuracy before calibration, and it displays a wide range of colors too.
+It's specifically designed for editing work and has a range of different picture modes you can choose from for different color spaces, from sRGB to Rec.
+2020.
+It has fantastic accuracy before calibration, and it displays a wide range of colors, too.
 Its 4k resolution ensures text is very sharp and your videos and photos look detailed.

-It also has a number of additional features to help keep you productive.
-This includes a large USB hub you can use to connect various devices and a USB-C port with DisplayPort Alt Mode with 90W of power delivery.
-This makes it a great choice if you plan to use the display with a laptop.
-It also works well in brighter rooms and easily overcomes glare.
-However, its local dimming feature is terrible, and it has disappointing contrast, so it has limited picture quality.
-If you don't need high-end features, there are other budget-friendly models in the ProArt lineup, like the ASUS ProArt Display PA278CV, which has some useful features like a USB-C port, but it has a lower 1440p resolution.
+It also has a number of additional features to help keep you productive, even if you don't need it only for content creation.
+This includes a large USB hub you can use to connect various devices and a USB-C port with DisplayPort Alt Mode with 90W of power delivery, which is ideal if you want to connect your laptop.
+If you don't need a high-end monitor, there are other budget-friendly models in the ProArt lineup, like the ASUS ProArt Display PA278CV, which has some useful features like a USB-C port and 65W of power delivery, but it has a lower 1440p resolution.

 Compared To Other Brands